 Specifications for outputs operating in parallel can be obtained from the specifications for single outputs.
 Most specifications are expressed as a constant or as a percentage (or ppm) plus a constant.
 For parallel operation, the percentage portion remains unchanged while constant portions or any constants are changed as indicated below.
-For current readback accuracy and temperature coefficient of current readback, use the minus current specifications:

-Current All parallel specifications referring to current are twice the single output specification except for programming resolution, which is the same for both single output and parallel output operation.

-Voltage All parallel specifications referring to voltage are the same as for a single output except for CV load effect, CV load cross regulation, CV source effect, and CV short term drift.
+For current readback accuracy and temperature coefficient of current readback, use the minus current specifications: Current All parallel specifications referring to current are twice the single output specification except for programming resolution, which is the same for both single output and parallel output operation.
+Voltage All parallel specifications referring to voltage are the same as for a single - output except for CV load effect, CV load cross regulation, CV source effect, and CV short term drift.
 These are all twice the voltage programming accuracy (including the percentage portion) at all operating points.

-Load Transient Load transient specifications are typically twice the single output.
+Load Transient l oad transient specifications are typically twice the single output Louis munoroni Loud dansion opcontoutons are typically twice the single output.

 Recovery Time